-How do we get non-participating government employees to enroll in their plans?
+How do we get non-participating small business employees to enroll in their plan?
 It may be easier than you think.
-Over a fourth (28%) of non-participating government employees said they plan to start contributing to their plan.
-They may only need a small nudge to get back on track.
+With 27% of non-participating small business employees saying they plan to start contributing to their plan, they may only need a small nudge to get back on track.

-Non-participants across all industries told us how to encourage them to enroll, and the answers were very clear.
+Non-participants told us how to encourage them to enroll, and the answers were very clear.
 Auto enrollment, employer match, and in-plan income options are strong motivators.

-More than 6 out of 10 non-participants would likely stay in the plan if their employer automatically enrolled everyone not currently contributing.
+Over half of non-participants would likely stay in the plan if their employer automatically enrolled everyone not currently contributing.

-Over three-fourths would be likely to save in the plan if a 3% match were offered.
+Almost three-fourths would be likely to save in the plan if a 3% match were offered.

-Almost three-fourths of non-participants say a guaranteed income option in their plan would encourage them to participate up from 52% in 2021.
+Nearly 7 out of 10 non-participants say a guaranteed income option in their plan would encourage them to participate.

 Financial wellness plays a strong role here.
-Forty-eight percent of non-participants said paying off debt would motivate them to enroll in the plan.
+Paying off debt would motivate 47% of non-participants to enroll in the plan.

-Reengaging employees with their retirement plans.
+Reengaging employees with their retirement plans

-While inflation and investment performance have driven government employees' retirement confidence lower, financial wellness resources and easy-to-understand education may help mitigate these factors.
-Together, let's help government employees renew their confidence and recharge their retirements.
+While inflation and investment performance have driven small business employees' retirement contribution rates lower, financial wellness resources and easy-to-understand education may help mitigate these factors.
+Together, let's help small business employees renew their confidence and recharge their retirements.